Lionsberg/lionsberg-wiki/The MP - The 120 Day Plan.md

 - [[The New System and Approach]]
 - [[The New Structure]]

-They then presented these to the world through [[Beyond The Meta Crisis - A Blueprint for a Better Future]], [[The Meta Project - Enacting the New Vision and Plan]], and other publications.
+They then presented these to the world through [[Beyond The Meta Crisis - A Blueprint for a Better Future]], [[The Meta Project - Enacting the New Vision and Plan]], [[A New American Revolution - A Vision for a Stronger, Freer, and More United Nation]], and other publications.

 Through March and April, Jordan and others held a series of highly targeted meetings with allies and potential resourcing and funding sources.